-FR123 is a Wild Road to the Tushar Mountains
+FR123 is a wild road in the Tushar Mountains of Utah

 Pic: Shane Bezzant